Performance & Optimization – New Threading Model

 <PoolsConfig> <Pool name="MainTransportPool" BaseThreadCount="4" MaxThreadCount="10" IdleTimeout="500" ExpirationTimeout="10000" QueueSize="10"> <Stage type="Transport" name="test1.Directory Transport"/> </Pool> <Pool name="Pool_Others" BaseThreadCount="4" MaxThreadCount="10" ExpirationTimeout="10000" IdleTimeout="500" QueueSize="10"> <Stage type="Every"/> </Pool> </PoolsConfig>

 This configuration XML defines three thread pools:

 1) ‘MainTransportPool’ – as we can see in the XML, this thread pool will work with only one stage – ‘test1.Directory Transport’.
-Such approach is necessary when we need to tune the thread pool configuration for some specific stage or stages.
+Such an approach is necessary when we need to tune the thread pool configuration for some specific stage or stages.

 2) ‘Pool_Others’ – this thread pool is necessary to service all other stages.
 Considering that we chose ‘Every’ stage type, every not explicitly configured stage will use its own thread pool.

 It is possible not to configure the thread pool for other stages.
 In this case, the system will create one pool per stage with default thread pool parameters.

 There’s a possibility to control listener volumes.
 One can specify how many transactions should be transferred through a specific listener in a given period of time (or during some period).
 If the listener doesn’t process the expected amount, the system decides that it is hung/deadlocked and restarts the listener.

 One should be very careful in configuring this feature.
 The incorrect configuration may cause unnecessary listener restarts.